2394425147/astrodx/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/2394425147/maipaddx?include_prereleases)](https://github.com/2394425147/maipaddx/releases/latest)
 [![Discord](https://dcbadge.vercel.app/api/server/6fpETgpvjZ?style=flat)](https://discord.gg/6fpETgpvjZ)

-AstroDX (Formerly named MaipadDX), is a mobile maimai simulator intended for those who don't yet have access to a cabinet, those who want to practice, and everyone interested in maimai.
+AstroDX (Formerly named MaipadDX), is a mobile maimai simulator intended for those who do not yet have access to a cabinet, those who want to practice, and everyone interested in maimai.

 # Open-source status

-We initially intended for AstroDX to be fully open-source after it's uploaded to official app stores, but as the game contains paid assets, we might be only able to partially open-source AstroDX.
+We initially intended for AstroDX to be fully open-source after it's uploaded to official app stores, but as the game contains paid assets, we might only be able to partially open-source AstroDX.

-However, If you have issues, please don't hesitate to point it out in issues and we'll try to answer them as best as we can.
+However, if you have issues, please don't hesitate to point it out in issues and we'll try to answer them as best as we can.

 This game is a clean-room implementation of maimai, and has been developed without using any original arcade data.